 The program gives students freedom to pursue specialized areas of interest in Computing Science and in other disciplines.
 Students should use the required Arts and approved option in Year 2 to build a foundation in disciplines related to Computing Science.
-Suggested programs of study in arts, business, electrical engineering, and applied mathematics are available from the Department.
-Students develop coherent programs in these and other applications areas with the assistance of the departmental advisor.
 Course selections in other departments and Faculties may be subject to enrolment management and GPA requirements.